-These plans are designed to cover the cost of repairs associated with appliances and major systems in your home.
-Home warranty plans can be customized to fit your needs.
-However, the premiums will depend on the type of plan you choose and the appliances and systems covered.
+Home warranty plans are designed to cover the repair or replacement costs of appliances and major systems in your home.
+You can customize them to fit your needs.
+However, the premiums will depend on the type of plan you choose and the covered appliances and systems.

 How long does a home warranty last?

-When you choose a home warranty plan, it will come with a contract for a set period of time.
+When you choose home warranty coverage, it will come with a service contract for a set period of time.
 In most cases, it lasts for one year.
-You’ll then be able to renew your plan annually to keep your coverage in tact.
-Cancellation policies will vary depending on what company you choose to work with.
+You’ll then be able to renew your plan annually to keep your coverage intact.
+Cancellation policies will vary depending on which home warranty company you choose to work with.

 How do I submit a claim?

-The way in which you file claims will vary by company.
+How you file claims will also depend on the home warranty company you choose.
 In most instances, you’ll need to reach out via phone or submit a ticket online to report the issue.
 Next, the insurer will set up an appointment for a service provider to examine the issue and make repairs.

-If they’re unable to repair the appliance or system, it could be replaced at no additional charge to you.
+If they cannot repair the appliance or system, they may replace it at no additional charge to you.
 (Note: this also varies by plan).

-Depending on your contract, you may be responsible for covering a percentage of the cost of the service call, usually in the form of a flat (or trade call) fee.
-This amount should be listed, by appliance or system and repair type, in the original agreement.
+Depending on your home warranty contract, you may be responsible for covering a percentage of the service call cost, usually in the form of a flat service call fee (or trade call fee).
+The home warranty provider should list this amount in the original agreement by appliance or system and repair type.

 Most home warranty plans include coverage options for: